 Environmental Consultant

-Organisations in energy and infrastructure should have an expert by their side to advise them on regulations.
-Consultants help minimise waste, risks, and harmful emissions.
+Organisations in energy and infrastructure should have an expert at hand to advise them on regulations.
+Environmental consultants help minimise waste, risks and harmful emissions.

 What you can expect to earn

-Energy and infrastructure can be a highly paid career to get into.
-Depending on your role and skillset, a graduate in an entry-level role or graduate scheme in energy and infrastructure can earn from £21,000 to £35,000.
-For example, as a graduate environmental consultant, you can expect to earn a salary from £21,000 - £25,000, depending on your range of skills and years of experience.
+Energy and infrastructure careers can be relatively highly paid.
+Depending on their role and skill set, a graduate starting their career in energy and power in an entry-level role or graduate scheme ican earn from £21,000 to £35,000.
+For example, as a graduate environmental consultant, you can expect to earn a salary ranging from £23,000 to £28,000, depending on your skills and experience.

 Skills you need for this sector

-• Good people skills - projects in this sector involve lots of different parties and stakeholders, you'll be willing to learn how to handle varying personalities and characters
+- Good people skills: projects in this sector involve lots of different parties and stakeholders, and you’ll need to be willing to learn how to handle varying personalities and characters

 Top graduate employers

-Infrastructure and energy careers are incredibly varied, but there are a few big employers to watch out for:
+Careers in the energy sector are incredibly varied, but there are a few big employers to watch out for:

 How do I apply?

 Like any other sector, companies will advertise positions on their website, and some national job portals.
-You can fill in separate applications when you stumble across them or, alternatively, streamline the process by regularly checking our Bright Network careers page
+You can fill in separate applications when you come across them or, alternatively, streamline the process by regularly checking our Bright Network careers page.

 By creating a free account with us, all of your relevant roles will be in one place, letting you scroll through and apply to dozens of attractive companies.